 Objective: Guarantee adaptability, efficiency and reliability of distributed active devices with respect to operation, interaction, and context.

-DESI: Developing a high accuracy, cost effective robot-positioners system for cosmology spectroscopic surveys (NSF)
+SDSS-V: Developing a high accuracy, cost effective robot-positioners system for cosmology spectroscopic surveys (SLOAN)

 Sensor Fusion, Tracking, and Collision Avoidance in Unmanned Aerial Vehicles